sonroyaalmerol/m3u-stream-merger-proxy/README.md

 Streamline your IPTV experience by consolidating multiple M3U playlists into a single source with the blazingly fast 🔥 and lightweight M3U Stream Merger Proxy.
 This service acts as a modern HTTP proxy server, effortlessly merging and streaming content from various M3U sources.

-If you're tired of managing multiple IPTV connections with separate but identical M3U links, this proxy is the solution you need.
+Uses the channel title or `tvg-name` (as fallback) to merge multiple identical channels into one.
+This is not an xTeVe/Threadfin replacement but is often used with it.

 Currently, nested M3U files are not supported (M3U playlists inside a parent M3U playlist).

 ## How It Works